Energetic closure of the spatially resolved global food system: Methods

 \subsection{Food Balance Sheet data processing}

-We first preprocess national food supply data, obtaining globally consistent annual production and consumption/utilization quantities for each FBS food item, in units of calories per year.
-The FBS methodology is predicated on the \emph{supply = utilization} identity \cite{fbs_new_methodology, FAO_SUA}.
-In practice, this manifests in the following equation on FBS elements, both for each country, and globally.
+We first preprocess national food supply data, obtaining globally consistent annual production and consumption/utilization quantities for each FBS food commodity, in units of calories per year.
+The FBS methodology is predicated on the \emph{supply = utilization} identity (equation \ref{eq:fbs_supply_util})\cite{fbs_new_methodology, FAO_SUA}.
+The precise definitions of each element in equation \ref{eq:fbs_supply_util} is given by the FAOSTAT FBS methodology\cite{FAO_FBS} and are also provided in supplemental table S5.